MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/consolidate-shipments-release-to-warehouse-override.md

 # Released in version 10.0.3

-## Scenario 2: Override consolidation policy in “Release to warehouse” form
+## Override consolidation policy in “Release to warehouse” form

 This scenario assumes that you went through shipment policies configuration scripts and have more than 1 consolidation policies (see [Configure shipment consolidation policies](../warehousing/configure-shipment-consolidation-policies.md) for instructions).